-The 24th Annual TAPS National Military Survivor Seminar and Good Grief Camp will take place Thursday, May 24, through Monday, May 28.
-Check-in begins Thursday at 11 a.m.
-The adult seminar opening ceremony is Friday, May 25, at 9 a.m.
-The event concludes on Monday following the Arlington National Cemetery Memorial Day ceremonies and the National Memorial Day Parade.
+The 24th Annual TAPS National Military Survivor Seminar and Good Grief Camp will take place Friday, May 25, through Monday, May 28.
+Check-in begins Thursday, May 24, at 11 a.m.
+The adult seminar opening ceremony starts at 11:30 a.m.
+Friday.
+The event concludes on Monday, May 28 following the Arlington National Cemetery Memorial Day ceremonies and the National Memorial Day Parade.

-The seminar is held at the Crystal Gateway Marriott at 1700 Jefferson Davis Highway, Arlington, Virginia.
+The seminar is held in Arlington, Virginia.
+The primary hotel is the Crystal Gateway Marriott at 1700 Jefferson Davis Highway, Arlington, Virginia.

 Please submit a registration form to attend the adult seminar and Good Grief Camp.
 A confirmation email will be sent once we receive your registration form.
 Please allow yourself 30 minutes to an hour to complete the form.

 There is a registration fee of $195 per adult and $75 per child.
-These fees help to offset the cost of meals, workshops, materials and transportation to off-site events during the four-day seminar.
+These fees help to offset the cost of meals, workshops, materials and transportation during the four-day seminar.